 - Swelling, warmth, and tenderness in the area around the end of the bone, near the joint

 Because a child's bones heal quickly, a potential growth plate injury should be examined by a doctor as quickly as possible.
 It is important that the bone receives the proper treatment before it begins to heal.

 - X-rays.
-Your doctor will likely order an x-ray to help determine whether a growth plate fracture has occurred.
+Your child's doctor will likely order an X-ray to help determine whether a growth plate fracture has occurred.
 X-rays provide clear images of dense structures, such as bone.